taha-amin/taha-amin/README.md

 * __Best Practices__: TDD, Pair Programming

+🔭 - You can explore my projects and skills at [mohamedamin.netlify.app](https://mohamedamin.netlify.app/)

 📫 - Feel free to reach out to me at mohamedamin2009ster@gmail.com or [my LinkedIn](https://www.linkedin.com/in/mohaamin// "my-LinkedIn")